Jajabenit250/tekana-ewallet/README.md

     - Deployment and infrastructure: To ensure that the system is highly available and can scale as needed, the system should be deployed in the cloud using infrastructure-as-code practices.
 This could include tools such as Kubernetes.

-4. back-end solution
+### Back-end Solution

-    This architecture implements the following Microservice Design Patterns:
+1. This architecture implements the following Microservice Design Patterns:

     1. [Microservice Architecture](https://microservices.io/patterns/microservices.html)
     2. [Subdomain Decomposition](https://microservices.io/patterns/decomposition/decompose-by-subdomain.html)